 Going back to the prisoner's dilemma—if I said the game is repeated 500,000 times, would you work your way through backward induction 500,000 times?
 Probably not.
 Instead, you would view it as an infinitely repeated game up until a certain point (depending on your personal preference), after which the horizon would be near enough to model as a finitely repeated game.
 What about human life?
 Doesn't our mortality make every game, in theory, finite?
 Once again, we consider the frequency of interactions and how far the “horizon” is.
 As Osborne and Rubinstein eloquently put it, we “may ignore the existence of the horizon entirely until its arrival is imminent”.

 What does this mean for us?
 It means that in games where we perceive the horizon as infinite, we are more likely to cooperate due to the credible threat of future rewards/punishments.
 In games where we perceive the horizon as finite, we are more likely to defect due to the lack of credible threats.
+How we determine the weight we place on future consequences is the subject of the next post when explore discount factor.
 I personally loved the idea of changing strategies within the same game due to human nature.
 What do you think?
 Have your say in the comments.